 People born under the sign of the hawk, in many different cultures, are seen as visionaries.
 They are seen as those who have intuitive knowledge as well as a keen sense of observation.
 This leads them to be taken as philosophers, hawkishly curious researchers, those who have an incredible depth of esoteric knowledge.
 They mate for life, likening their relationship with the mystical knowledge as a lifelong relationship between the seeker and the knowledge.
 They are used to describe those who pursue wisdom with courage for life.

-From ancient Celtic culture, to the Egyptian, Native American cultures the depiction of hawks are represented by a very large range of cultures.
+From ancient Celtic culture, to the Egyptian and Native American cultures, the depiction of hawks are represented by a very large range of cultures.
 They are seen as critical omens, moments of importance and decision, celestial inspiration, afterlife endeavors and heavenly stuff.
 It’s used to describe decisive, adaptive, perceptive, careful, safe, protective, soulful people and heroes.
 They are seen as dreams and otherworldly interpretations.

 Hawks are trained and kept especially and preferred as birds of prey to train in nomadic cultures.
 The main reason for this is because they are able to be trained so that they bring the prey alive, carrying it without slaying it on its talons, a rare quality that many birds don't possess.
 They owe this to their dexterous talons and an intelligent mind.